frequently asked questions

-According to Sikhism (see Maru Solhe), there was darkness everywhere and the earth, the sun, the moon, the days and the nights did not exist.
-Only the Omnipotent prevailed in the Sun.
+According to Sikhism (see Maru Solhe) there was darkness everywhere and the earth, the sun, the moon, the days and the nights did not exist.
+Only the Omnipotent prevailed in the Sun (Vacuum-zero).
 There was no sound, no air, no water, no birth, no death, no planets.
-Then he willed and out of the word expressing his will, the universe came into existence as a hot nebula spinning out different planets and then:
+Then He willed and out of the word expressing His will, the universe came into existence as a hot nebula spinning out different planets and then:-

 "The True Lord created air,